Cub Scout | Scouts

 How to become a merit badge counselor:

-- please don't sign up for a badge just because your son or
+have it yourself.
+Please don't sign up for a badge just because your child or

-a boy in your son's troop wants to take a badge.
+a Scout in your child's troop wants to take a badge.
 If there's

 already a Counselor in your town who is listed for one of